-Wearing seat belts in chauffeur driven cabs (like Careem) & taxis should be as much the norm like when we drive ourselves.
+Wearing seat belts in chauffeur driven cabs/limos & taxis must be as much the norm like when we drive ourselves.
 ALL passengers must wear seat belts ALWAYS, both on front-seats and on rear-seats.
 Since 1-July-2017 it’s the law!

 We see a lot of passengers, especially in the back seats of chauffeur cabs & taxis not using seat belts, including kids.
 This is dangerous for the passengers, but also for the drivers – since in case of a collision, everything not restraint properly (including passengers on the back seats) becomes a torpedo-like object thrown forward – or sideways, following the direction of the impact.
 This can be lethal for the passenger and the driver.

-Strategically, chauffeur cabs and taxis present a huge opportunity for road safety in the UAE, since their ‘role-model’ behavior can set the example for other motorists to follow, for all road safety related manners (using indicators, road etiquette & politeness, speeding, etc.), and in particular about the use of seat belts: chauffeurs / drivers must always wear their seat belt and they can actively communicate with their passengers and invite backseat passengers and demand from front seat passengers to wear seat belts.
+Strategically, chauffeur driven cabs/limos and taxis present a huge opportunity for road safety in the UAE, since their ‘role-model’ behavior can set the example for other motorists to follow, for all road safety related manners (using indicators, road etiquette & politeness, speeding, etc.), and in particular about the use of seat belts: chauffeurs / drivers must always wear their seat belt and they can actively communicate & engage with their passengers and demand the use of seat belts!

 How to do it right: